thibault-ketterer/python-interactive-rename/README.md

 # description

+This tool is the answer to "How to rename a file interactively in Linux / command line ?"

-interactive file renamer with prefilled named handy in shells Unixes, Mac even WSl for windows
+interactive file renamer with prefilled named.

+handy in shells Unixes, Mac even WSl for windows